-Some of these third parties are located overseas.
-Singapore is the main overseas country in which these recipients of your personal information are located.
+Some of the third parties we disclose personal information to are located overseas.
+Australia and Singapore are the main overseas country in which these recipients of your personal information are located.

 If you are a Participant we will display your name and image on your profile page of the Dry July Website.
 Your email address or other contact information will not be displayed in any form through the Dry July Website.
 If you are a Donor we will normally display your name on the profile page of the Participant to whom you have made a donation.
 When making a donation, you have the option of checking a box marked "Anonymous Donation".
 If you check this box, your name will not be disclosed to the Participant nor will your name be displayed on the Dry July Website.